-A better approach is to expose the assumptions on the worksheet where they can be easily seen and modified.
+A better approach is to expose these assumptions on the worksheet where they can be easily seen and modified.

-Now I can modify the formulas to use these inputs, instead of the hard-coded values.
-I'll need to make the references to the input cells absolute, so that I can copy the formulas down without problems.
+Then I can modify the formulas to use these inputs instead of the hard-coded values.
+I need to make the references to the input cells absolute so that I can copy the formulas down without problems.

-Now I can easily change the assumptions, and all formulas automatically recalculate.
-There's no need to edit any formulas.
+Now I can easily change the assumptions and all formulas automatically recalculate without any need to edit formulas.